Master's Program – Application & Admission

-- You come from within the European Union?
+- Do you come from within the European Union?

-- You come from outside the European Union but you already have a standing VISA for Germany?
+- Do you come from outside the European Union but you already have a standing VISA for Germany?

-Then your application deadline is 15 July (possibly later by individual arrangement) of each year, too.
+Then your application deadline is 15 July (possibly later by individual arrangement) of each year.

-- You come from outside the European Union and you do not have a standing VISA for Germany, yet?
+- Do you come from outside the European Union and you do not have a standing VISA for Germany, yet?

 Then your application deadline is 15 July* (possibly later, depending on the visa process of your home country) of each year.

-Admission is only possible for the summer semester starting in March.
-In order to guarantee a smooth and comfortable admission process, however, we recommend applying in good time as the number of available slots is limited.
+In order to guarantee a smooth and comfortable admission process, however, we recommend applying well before the deadline, as the number of available slots is limited.

 Please note: For corresponding information regarding the PreMaster program please see here.

-Andorra, Australia, Brazil, Canada, El Salvador, Honduras, Iceland, Israel, Japan, Liechtenstein, Mexico, Monaco, New Zealand, Norway, South Korea, San Marino, Switzerland, and the USA.
+Albania, Andorra, Australia, Brazil, Canada, El Salvador, Honduras, Iceland, Israel, Japan, Liechtenstein, Mexico, Monaco, New Zealand, Norway, South Korea, San Marino, Switzerland, USA, etc.